Graduate Degree Admissions Information

 Collect the rest of your application materials.

-International Applicants require official transcripts evaluated by an accredited credential evaluation agency, and an English language proficiency test score.
+International Applicants require credential evaluation and an English language proficiency test score.

 Submit your completed application and the application fee.